Lartu/TunaBB/readme.md

 Everything that's supposed to be configured by the user is in the `config.php` file.
 Every setting is explained within that very file.

 If you want to customize the TunaBB theme, modify the `theme.css` in the `stylesheets` directory.

+To add administrator accounts, add them to the `admins.php` file.
+The syntax is `add_admin("admin_username");`, obviously replace `admin_username` for whatever the username of the user you want to set as admin is.
+You can have as many administrators as you want.

+To create categories, point your browser to the `admin_portal.php` panel and choose an option there.

+Deleting categories, posts, topics, closing topics and banning users are planned features, but for the time being you can solve them using simple SQL queries.

 ## License